-Our Story at Paradise Holidays by Ratheesh R. Nath, Chairman.
+Our Story at Paradise Holidays by Ratheesh R. Nath, Managing Director.

 Journey of every successful company will always have a story to talk about and we too have a nice story.

 Though I wanted to become an entrepreneur, I never had the plan to start a tourism company.
 It was in 2008 when I was working with Ramaiah college Bangalore as Lecturer, one of my friend Mr. N.L.N.
 Murthy asked me about Kerala and told me that his friend wanted to go for his honeymoon to Kerala.

 I literally had no idea about any of the tourist places in Kerala though heard about it.
 I told him that I have a taxi car at home and shall give you on rent.
 The driver will take you for sightseeing and will help you to book hotels.
 You pay me only for the vehicle.

 Next day his friend came to meet me and asked me to give a package.
 He has done some research about Kerala and had quotations from other operators.
 I tried to convince him to get a trip for my car but could not; I had to tell him that I would give quotation next day.
 I started !!
 (I always claim, God asked me to do this, otherwise I would have got a trip for my car)

 I googled, researched, got the quote from hotels at Munnar, Thekkady, Houseboat and finally prepared a package which meets his expectations.
 I named the company as Paradise Holidays as suggested by my friend Mr. Fasil.
 It was a 5 days package, which we still use as 5MTH where the guest stays for 2 night at Munnar, 1 night at Thekkady and Overnight stay at Houseboat.

 While preparing Itinerary, I tried to prepare it in a professional way.
 I sent this quote to my entire friends list in the mailbox, those are days we relied only on emails and social media era has not started too.
 Some of them forwarded it to their friends, some deleted.